bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 6: 01:40:58

-No, I mean, the crypto that we are using is just a very specific case of one more general case that is the one that describes the signal white paper for anonymous groups.
+No, the crypto that we are using is just a very specific case of one more general case that is the one that describes the signal white paper for anonymous groups.
 So they have a general case and we use only one specific case of that.
 So we are not doing that.
 Now the problem is in the implementation.
-I mean, the code, someone has to write the code, right?
+The code, someone has to write the code, right?
 And that is where developers always make mistakes, huge mistakes.
 But so, yes, we implemented that because there are no libraries for that.
-There is no, it's not, I mean, it's so basically, let's say we implemented our own crypto library, right?
+There is no, it's not, it's so basically, let's say we implemented our own crypto library, right?
 However, the good part is that in my case at least I made so many mistakes before that I think I learned by doing and by making mistakes and and also the code is extremely reviewed.
 So I think we did it really, really well this time.